 - the mortgage debt, the money you borrowed from the lender; and

 The debt is wiped out by bankruptcy.
 You will have listed the mortgage and any other secured loans on your bankruptcy application.
 You don’t have to do anything special for these debts – they will be wiped out by your bankruptcy when you are discharged in the same way that unsecured debts such as credit cards are.

 But the lender still has your house as security.
 Even though the “debt” part of the mortgage no longer exists, if you don’t carry on making the agreed debt and interest repayments the lender will at some point repossess your house and sell it.
 Because of this, if you want to stay in the house you need to carry on with the repayments, but I’m not considering this case in this article, which only looks at the situation where you do NOT want to stay in the house.

 How to get the house repossessed

-You could also inform your mortgage lender by letter that you have moved out, give them your new address, and say they should repossess the house.
-You don’t have to do this, nor do you have to attend any meetings the mortgage lender invites you to or any court hearings.
-Handing over the keys may feel important, but it’s just a symbolic gesture – if your lender doesn’t make it easy for you to do this, don’t worry about it.
+You do not have to attend any meetings the mortgage lender invites you to or any court hearings.
+Handing over the keys is just a symbolic gesture – if your lender doesn’t make it easy for you to do this, don’t worry about it.